 1st: Melineige Beauregard – “Dance of the Undefined”

 2nd: Abe Waterman – “Get Out of the Box”

 3rd: Karen Fralich – “Tiny Warrior”

 4th: David Andrews – “Hands of Fate”

 5th: Carl Jara – “I Can’t Get this out of my Mind”

 Sculptors Choice: Abe Waterman – “Get Out of the Box”

 Hampton Beach Master Sand Sculpting Classic Announces Winners

-The sculptors carved over three days, from June 16-18, to complete their own private sculpture using 10 tons of sand.
-Voting took place and awards were given out on Saturday, June 18 and the Awards Presentation was followed by a fireworks display.
-The sculptures will remain on display through July 6th, and will be lit for night viewing.
+The sculptors carved over three days, from June 15-17, to complete their own solo sculpture using 10 tons of sand.
+Voting took place and awards were given out on Saturday, June 17.
+An awards presentation was held on the Sea Shell stage, and was followed by a fantastic fireworks display over the Atlantic Ocean.
+The sculptures will remain on display through June 28th, and will be lit for night viewing.